-Figure 6; MPS EPICS Screen with 1X interlocks
+Figure 8.
+MPS EPICS Screen with 1X interlocks.
+One channel is tripped due to the nitrogen flow being off.

 There is an interface box in the tunnel near the isotope 1X beamline.
 The interface has 12, 2-pin connectors that tie into the flow switches, the spare channels have a jumper (short) on each of those cables.
-(Fig. 7)
+(Fig. 9)